beginner-corp/docs.begin.com/src/shared/docs/en/guides/begin-data.md

 - Git and version control
 - General software development using JavaScript

-You do not need to be an expert in any of these things in order to follow along and make your first Vue app in Begin!
+You do not need to be an expert in any of these things in order to follow along and make your first crud app in Begin!

 ---